 Plankton Investigations: Students learn how to use scientific instruments and discover the microscopic organisms that are vital to the marine food chain.

 Pier Fishing 101: Learn the basic skills necessary to catch a fish.
 Students learn to cast, reel and proper catch and release techniques, while fishing on the pier.
-All bait, tackle and reds are included in the lesson.
+All bait, tackle, and rods are included in the lesson.

-Wind Energy 101 (STEM): In this program students learn how to harness energy from the wind, advantages and disadvantages of wind energy, the importance of clean wind and ideal locations to install wind turbines to maximize energy output.
-Through construction of their own “turbine” and discussions about alternative energy, participants in this program gain an understanding of how this technology works and its importance for future energy generation.
+Wind Energy 101 (STEM): In this program, students learn how to harness energy from the wind, advantages, and disadvantages of wind energy, the importance of clean wind and ideal locations to install wind turbines to maximize energy output.
+Through the construction of their own “turbine” and discussions about alternative energy, participants in this program gain an understanding of how this technology works and its importance for future energy generation.

 Geothermal -- It’s Hot and Cold (STEM): In this program, students discover that we can use the Earth’s heat to warm and cool our homes.
 Students learn about geothermal energy and work collaboratively to build their own geothermal closed-loop system.
 They can decide how they are going to build their system and whether they are trying to use Earth’s heat to cool or warm their “home.”
 The group will then compete to determine who built the most efficient system.

 Ocean Currents: Students discover how convection currents work and why they are important in a marine ecosystem.
-The program includes a lab were students learn about density and why this is an important factor that drives currents.
+The program includes a lab in order to learn about density and why this is an important factor that drives currents.

 Squid Dissection: Students will investigate the intricacies of structure and function of this unique organism.